Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Formula: KCl

-Sylvite also varies in color.
-Most commonly, it occurs in orange or yellowish-red color.
-The same as halite, sylvite is soft and soluble in water.
-Geologists differentiate sylvite from halite due to its bitter taste.
+Like halite, sylvite also varies in color.
+Most commonly, it occurs in orange or yellowish red colors.
+Sylvite is soft and soluble in water.
+Geologists differentiate sylvite from halite by its bitter taste.

 sylvite - Germany - halides